+Amendments to Approved Budgets:

+Any amendment to the budget must be approved by the collaborative board of directors.

-Amendments to Approved Budgets: Any amendments to the to tuition rates or fees shall be approved by the collaborative board of directors and provided to the member districts in accordance with a timeframe and process outlined in the collaborative agreement.
+Any amendment to the budget that results in an increase in the tuition rates, membership dues or fees-for-service shall also be provided to the member districts in accordance with a timeframe and process outlined in the collaborative agreement.

-Borrowing: The collaborativeboard of directors may borrow money or enter into short- or long-term agreements or mortgages, provided that when the borrowing or short- or long- term agreements or mortgages are for the approved acquisition or improvement of real property:
+Borrowing: The collaborative, by an appropriate vote of the board of directors, may borrow money or enter into short- or long-term agreements or mortgages, provided that when the borrowing or short- or long- term agreements or mortgages are for the approved acquisition or improvement of real property:

-The collaborative board of directors shall provide notice to each member district within 30 calendar days of applying for real estate mortgages; and
+the collaborative board of directors shall provide notice to each member district within 30 calendar days of applying for real estate mortgages; and

-The collaborative board of directors shall discuss its intent to apply for a real estate mortgage at a public meeting of the board of directors prior to the meeting of the collaborative board of directors at which the final vote is taken.
+the collaborative board of directors shall discuss its intent to apply for a real estate mortgage at a public meeting of the board of directors prior to the meeting of the collaborative board of directors at which the final vote is taken.

-Limitation on Surplus Funds: At the close of the fiscal year, unexpended funds in the budget may be carried forward and used in subsequent budget cycles.
-The collaborative agreement shall include a method for determining the amount of surplus funds not used for current year operations that may be carried over at the end of a fiscal year to support collaborative programs and services in subsequent fiscal years.
-The collaborative agreement shall address how and under what conditions such surplus funds may be used and credited to support programs and services offered to member districts and how such funds will be allocated to such member district(s) upon the withdrawal of a member district or the termination of the collaborative.
-The determination of surplus funds shall not include funds deposited in a capital reserve as provided for in 603 CMR 50.07() or funds deposited in trust in accordance with M.G.L. c.
-32B, § 20.
-In no event shall such surplus funds exceed 25% of the previous fiscal year’s collaborative budget
+Limitation on Surplus Funds: At the close of the fiscal year, unexpended general funds may be carried forward and used in subsequent budget cycles.
+These unexpended general funds are determined to be the current surplus.
+Cumulative surplus is derived by adding prior year surplus funds to the current year surplus funds.
+The collaborative agreement shall include a limit on the amount of cumulative surplus funds that may be maintained by the collaborative.
+The collaborative board of directors shall annually approve by majority vote the dollar amount designated as cumulative surplus.
+The board of directors shall vote annually to retain the cumulative surplus funds for the collaborative’s use or return all, or some portion, of the funds to the member districts.
+The collaborative agreement shall address how and under what conditions such surplus funds may be returned to member districts or credited to support programs and services offered to member districts and how such funds will be allocated to such member district(s) upon the withdrawal of a member district or the termination of the collaborative.
+The determination of surplus funds shall not include funds deposited in a capital reserve as provided for in 603 CMR 50.07(10), funds deposited in trust in accordance with M.G.L. c.
+32B, § 20, or funds prepaid to the collaborative for tuition or services in accordance with M.G.L. c.
+40, § 4E.
+In no event shall such cumulative surplus funds exceed 25 percent of the previous fiscal year’s general fund expenditures.